originphp/website/source/docs/development/testing.md

 ];
 ```

-A test would look something like this
+A `Mailer` unit test would look something like this

 ```php
 namespace App\Test\Mailer;